Olympus E-420 vs E-520

 Apart from body and sensor, cameras can and do differ across a range of features.
 The E-420 and the E-520 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (95%), as well as the same magnification (0.46x).
 The adjacent table lists some of the other core features of the Olympus E-420 and Olympus E-520 along with similar information for a selection of comparators.

 One feature that differentiates the E-520 and the E-420 is in-body image stabilization (IBIS).
-The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the E-420 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the E-420 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 Concerning the storage of imaging data, both the E-420 and the E-520 write their files to Compact Flash or xD Picture cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.